EpicKiwi/EpicKiwi/README.md

 # Logo
-Thye designs of my Logo
+The designs of my Logo